IBM-EPBL/IBM-Project-49986-1660887072/README.md

 analyzed by the model and the detected result is returned on to the UI.
 In the Banking Sector too where more handwritten numbers are involved like account number, figure of cash and cheques.
+## Project Objectives

+- Know fundamental concepts and techniques of the Artificial Neural Network and Convolution Neural Networks

+- Gain a broad understanding of image data.

+- Work with Sequential type of modelling with Keras capabilities

+- Work with image processing techniques
+## Tech Stack

+**UI:** HTML , CSS, JS

+**Model:** Machine Learning, Deep Learning

+**Backend :** Python